 Internship training experiences are designed to include the following:

-- Direct service delivery to children, adolescents and families
+- Direct service delivery to children, adolescents, young adults and families

 - Consultation to pediatric medical services

 - Professional development (e.g., grand rounds, seminars, journal club)